 Subject to the other provisions, the scholarship will be awarded on an annual basis.
-It will be paid in two equal instalments after the HECS Census date.
-The second instalment will be subject to continued enrolment in that year and satisfactory performance in first semester.
+It will be paid in two equal installments after the HECS Census date.
+The second installment will be subject to continued enrolment in that year and satisfactory performance in first semester.

-A scholarship may be suspended at any time if the Faculty of Sciences (formerly Agricultural & Natural Resource Sciences) is not satisfied with the scholar's progress and it may be terminated at any time if, in the opinion of the University, the scholar is guilty of misconduct.
+A scholarship may be suspended at any time if the Faculty of Sciences is not satisfied with the scholar's progress and it may be terminated at any time if, in the opinion of the University, the scholar is guilty of misconduct.

 These rules may be changed by the Advisory Board of Agriculture from time to time.

 Students cannot apply themselves.

 Congratulations Nicholas Riddell